-Just to avoid confusion with the terminology, tin whistle, pennywhistle, and Irish whistle means the same six-hole woodwind instrument.
+Just to avoid confusion with the terminology: tin whistle, pennywhistle, and Irish whistle mean the same six-hole woodwind instrument.
 The tin whistle is the most common name.
 However, some people tend to call it differently.

 Initially, the traditional Irish tin whistle was made of tin, and it consists of two pieces: a plastic fipple (mouthpiece) and a tin body (tube).
 However, you may already be aware of whistles made from various materials, such as ABS plastic, brass, nickel, aluminum, wood.
 And a plethora of its variations and combinations.